knative/build/README.md

 This repository implements `Build` and `BuildTemplate` custom resources for Kubernetes, and a controller for making them work.

-For complete Knative Build documenttion, see [Knative Build](https://github.com/knative/docs/build) or [Knative docs](https://github.com/knative/docs) to learn about Knative.
+For complete Knative Build documentation, see [Knative Build](https://github.com/knative/docs/tree/master/build) or [Knative docs](https://github.com/knative/docs) to learn about Knative.

 If you are interested in contributing, see [CONTRIBUTING.md](./CONTRIBUTING.md) and [DEVELOPMENT.md](./DEVELOPMENT.md).